Jeszla-zz/hello-world/README.md

 So here I am.
 Learning new things.
 Talking to myself in a repository.
-I dont even know what a repository is
+I dont even know what a repository is.
 I think that's why I'm here.

 It says write about myself.